samuelandersoncodes/kidomart/README.md

 - Implement input validation and error handling to ensure that the admin can only add complete and accurate product information to the store's inventory.

 - Test the product addition and management features thoroughly to ensure their functionality, security, and user-friendliness for the admin interface.

+#### Updating Products

+##### User Story

+As a store owner, I want to be able to update product prices, images and description so that it reflects changes in market trends or business requirements.

+##### Acceptance Criteria

+- The admin should be able to access a user-friendly product editing page with editable fields for product prices, images, and descriptions.

+- Updates should reflect on the respective products accordingly.

+##### Tasks

+- Design and implement an intuitive product editing interface for the admin, including editable fields for product prices, image uploads and description updates.

+- Develop a product management system that securely stores and retrieves product information, allowing the admin to update and revise product details as needed.

+- Implement input validation and error handling to ensure that the admin can only make valid and accurate changes to product details within the system.

+- Test the product editing and management features rigorously to ensure its intended functionality.